15 Hardy Shrubs to Spruce Up Your Yard

-Take the guesswork out of your landscaping and put these tough shrubs to the test in your backyard.
-These shrubs are great for homeowners who are looking for easy-care solutions.
+Take the guesswork out of your landscaping and put these tough, easy-care shrubs to the test in your front or back yard.

 Ninebark